cncf/tag-app-delivery/website/content/en/blog/kubecon-eu-2024.md

 ## TAG presentations
 We will also have two presentations at KubeCon itself.

-TAG chair Thomas Schuetz and Tech Lead Lian Li will talk about [the everchanging landscape of cloud-native application delivery](https://sched.co/1YhhV) and how that influences the scope of our work in the TAG.
+On Tuesday, Tech Lead Lian Li will give [A Quick Look at the TAG App Delivery](https://sched.co/1aQgL) in the form of a lightning talk.

-Another lightning talk on behalf of the TAG is currently in the works.
+On Thursday, TAG chair Thomas Schuetz and Tech Lead Lian Li will talk about [the everchanging landscape of cloud-native application delivery](https://sched.co/1YhhV) and how that influences the scope of our work in the TAG.

 ## Schedule